Herbs are very beneficial for honey bees in the homestead apiary! Learn which flowering and medicinal herbs for bees you should grow in your garden.

 - Shake well, then spray inside of hive thoroughly while cleaning.
 Wipe well.

-Encouraging New or Weak Bee Hives
+Using Herbs for Bees in New or Weak Hives

 When taking on a new hive that could be stressed, or when dealing with a weak bee hive, offering your bees an herbal tea will help boost energy and general health.
 This is also a great tea to give during harsh weather (drought or excessive rain), or before the winter months set in.